CanonicalLtd/maas-docs/en/installconfig-nodes-ubuntu-kernels.md

 !!!
 Note: MAAS will emit an error if a configured minimum kernel version (or newer) is not available for the machine's Ubuntu release.

-See [MAAS CLI](manage-cli.md#set-a-default-minimum-kernel) for how to perform these three configurations from the CLI.
+See [MAAS CLI][cli-set-a-default-minimum-hwe-kernel] for how to perform these three configurations from the CLI.

 ### Default minimum kernel